alexei-erm/alexei-erm.github.io/index.md

 ![Coefficients after balancing](images/Coefficients_after_bal.png)

 The results give support to the existence of a causal link, not confounded by the observed variables.
 Both models give positive coefficients with a significant p-value, with a 6% (all countries) and 12% (western countries) increase in probability for Arabs' participation in W&C movies.
-We can state that this correlation intensifies when accounting only for Western countries.
+We can state that this correlation intensifies when accounting only for Western countries, in fact the two confidence intervals, made with standard deviation, do not intersect.
 This intuitively makes sense since these countries were the ones where 9/11 had the biggest cultural impact.
 This result does not consider the possible positive or negative connotations in the movies.
 In the following parts, we delve into this more nuanced analysis.

 # Topic Modeling